egsui/iOSCapstone/brainstorming.md

 ---

 ### 3. FocusBubble

-- **Category:** Productivity
+- **Category:** Productivity / Wellness
 - **Mobile:**
-  - Start Pomodoro sessions and join focus rooms on the go
+  - Start Pomodoro focus sessions and mindfulness breaks
+  - Join live focus rooms or solo sessions
-  - Sync with desktop for deeper use
+  - Mobile-first with optional desktop sync

 - **Story:**
-  Combats distraction with structure and social accountability.
-Makes deep work feel less lonely.
+  FocusBubble helps you dive into deep work with structured Pomodoro sessions, but it doesn't stop there.
+Between work sprints, it invites you to take guided meditation breaks or reflect with short journaling prompts.
+It turns productivity into a balanced rhythm of focus and renewal.

 - **Market:**
-  Students, remote workers, freelancers
+  Students, remote workers, freelancers, creators — anyone who wants more mindful productivity.
-  - Monetization: premium team rooms, session stats, ambient packs

 - **Habit:**
-  Daily deep work sessions, task planning.
+  Encourages users to build daily cycles of deep work, mindful breaks, and personal reflection.
+Users can track how they feel before/after sessions and build emotional awareness alongside productivity.

 - **Scope:**
-  - V1: Basic timer and focus rooms
-  - V2: Stats dashboard
+  - **V1:** Pomodoro timer, focus room, guided meditation breaks
+  - **V2:** Personal mood and reflection journal
-  - V3: Friends/team rooms
+  - **V3:** Friends & team accountability rooms
-  - V4: AI coach and calendar sync
+  - **V4:** AI coach for mood insights, task suggestions, calendar sync

 ---